University of Reading Research Data Archive

 Support

-User support is provided by the Research Data Manager and Archive Administrators.
-The core hours of support are from 09:00 to 17:00 during University working days.
+User support is provided from 09:00 to 17:00 during University working days.

 Disclaimer

-The University makes no undertakings as to the accuracy of any Dataset or Metadata Record or their conformity with any relevant laws, and accepts no liability for mistakes, omissions, or legal infringements within any Dataset or Metadata Record.
+The University makes no undertakings as to the accuracy of any dataset or metadata record or their conformity with any relevant laws, and accepts no liability for mistakes, omissions, or legal infringements within any dataset or metadata record.

-Use of any information supplied by the Archive is at the user’s own risk.
-Users should read carefully any information supplied with a Dataset which qualifies the accuracy or viability of the data supplied.
+Use of any information supplied by the Archive is at the user's own risk.
+Users should read carefully any information supplied with a dataset which qualifies the accuracy or viability of the data supplied.

 The University accepts no liability for any errors or losses caused by any inaccuracies in information supplied by the Archive, or for the consequences of any person acting on or otherwise relying on such information.

-While every care will be taken to preserve all Datasets, the University is not liable for loss of or damage to any Datasets stored in the Archive.
+While every care will be taken to preserve all datasets, the University is not liable for loss of or damage to any datasets stored in the Archive.